-Within The Jubilee Federation, we endeavour to discover, through discussion with the individual pupils, classes and the School Council, what the children like and dislike about school.
+Within The Jubilee Federation, we endeavour to discover, through discussion with the individual pupils and classes, what the children like and dislike about school.
 The staff consider the children's opinions and, if possible, adjustments are made to teaching and learning procedures and the school environment.